Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: Lessons learned and Future Research Directions

 \subsubsection{Future Direction}

-Despite certain benefits of interpretability and explainability, the utilisation and development of XAI for different technical aspects in 6G networks are still being limited.
+Despite certain benefits of interpretability and explainability, the utilisation and development of XAI for different technical aspects in 6G networks are still limited.
 In this context, future work can focus on incorporating DL with several explanation techniques for XAI at multiple levels, from processing units to operation modules and systems.
 For example, the visual explanation technique can be applied to capture and then visualise the feature activation maps of a trained CNN, which are helpful to explain the labels outputted by a DL-based automatic modulation classifier in intelligent radio.
-Besides visual explanation techniques (e.g., class activation mapping, peak response map, and class-enhanced attentive response), some other textual explanation (e.g., question-answering and semantic information retrieval) and numerical explanation (e.g., concept activation vectors and local interpretable model agnostic) approaches should be leveraged for a broad spectrum of 6G technical aspects.
+Besides visual explanation techniques (e.g., class activation mapping, peak response map, and class-enhanced attentive response), some other textual explanations (e.g., question-answering and semantic information retrieval) and numerical explanations (e.g., concept activation vectors and local interpretable model agnostic) approaches should be leveraged for a broad spectrum of 6G technical aspects.
 The combination of different explanation techniques (such as numerical and visual explanations) can be helpful for a sequence of interactive decisions produced by hierarchical AI models in complex systems.
 Many existing XAI works have concentrated on explainability for ML at different stages in developing AI systems to address several technical tasks in 6G.
-However, there remain some gaps for data explanation methods, which are helpful to select and explore a better-suited model later.
+However, there remain some gaps in data explanation methods, which are helpful in selecting and exploring a better-suited model later.
 Additionally, XAI methods should be designed to incorporate domain knowledge to explain useful inferences under clear and uncertain circumstances.
+One last promising future research direction is to identify to what certain level of explainability provided by XAI could be potentially harmful to preserving the privacy of XAI stakeholders.